DNA profiling: Background

 Although 99.9% of human DNA sequences are the same in every person, enough of the DNA is different that it is possible to distinguish one individual from another, unless they are monozygotic (identical) twins.
 DNA profiling uses repetitive sequences that are highly variable, called variable number tandem repeats (VNTRs), in particular short tandem repeats (STRs), also known as microsatellites, and minisatellites.
 VNTR loci are similar between closely related individuals, but are so variable that unrelated individuals are unlikely to have the same VNTRs.

+Before VNTRs and STRs, people like Jeffreys used a process called restriction fragment length polymorphism (RFLP).
+This process regularly used large portions of DNA to analyze the differences between two DNA samples.
+RFLP was among the first technologies used in DNA profiling and analysis.
+However, as technology has evolved, new technologies, like STR, emerged and took the place of older technology like RFLP.

+The admissibility of DNA evidence in courts was disputed in the United States in the 1980s and 1990s, but has since become more universally accepted due to improved techniques.

 Profiling processes

 DNA extraction

 When a sample such as blood or saliva is obtained, the DNA is only a small part of what is present in the sample.
 Before the DNA can be analyzed, it must be extracted from the cells and purified.
 There are many ways this can be accomplished, but all methods follow the same basic procedure.
 The cell and nuclear membranes need to be broken up to allow the DNA to be free in solution.
 Once the DNA is free, it can be separated from all other cellular components.
 After the DNA has been separated in solution, the remaining cellular debris can then be removed from the solution and discarded, leaving only DNA.
-The most common methods of DNA extraction include organic extraction (also called phenol chloroform extraction), Chelex extraction, and solid phase extraction.
+The most common methods of DNA extraction include organic extraction (also called phenol–chloroform extraction), Chelex extraction, and solid-phase extraction.
 Differential extraction is a modified version of extraction in which DNA from two different types of cells can be separated from each other before being purified from the solution.
 Each method of extraction works well in the laboratory, but analysts typically select their preferred method based on factors such as the cost, the time involved, the quantity of DNA yielded, and the quality of DNA yielded.